Log in to v4

 Step 1) Install the app

-PullApprove v4 is a GitHub App that interacts with the GitHub API, giving you new tools to manage pull requests and code reviews across your organization.
+PullApprove 4 is an API-driven integration that gives you new tools to manage pull requests and code reviews across your organization.

 When you install the app, it will run in a read-only mode.
 This way you can see what PullApprove would do without affecting everyone's workflow.
 If you decide not to use it, you can simply uninstall the app.